bdebever/graphql-mini-articles/README.md

 We have the following directories:
 - `src`: contains the client files of the React application
 - `server`: contains the GraphQL server as well as the Prisma configuration.
-This is another repository.
+This is [another repository](https://github.com/bdebever/graphql-mini-articles-server)
+- `public`: static files for the React application to work

 ## Available Scripts